denten-books/plain-text/1-chapter.md

 beneath the street, they now sit idle and visible above the surface.
 Yet even when exposed, the device fails to captivate for long.
 Disused, it passes out sight, covered in snow.
 Concerned with surfaces, the narrator "probes the glaze" of the street.
 He finds a palindrome written in snow.
-"Otto" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again, through the snow.
+The inscription "OTTO" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again, through the snow.
 Although the metaphoric pipe cannot reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
 It invites readers to perform the symmetry of its assonance and consonance as they pronounce the word.
-The round vowels and the interrupting obstruents of "Otto" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
+The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment briefly transcends representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
-In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off of the page through sheer recursion of literary technique, where each successive turn of the abstraction brings the word closer to the reader.
+In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off of the page through sheer recursion of literary technique, where each successive turn of the abstraction brings the word closer to the reader.

 Yet for all the language games, the formalist conception of a literary device does not quite reach to affect the materiality of the written word.
 The